tomeichlersmith/hps/idm/README.md

     - The name of the model to use with the `import model` command in MG5 is the same as the name of the directory in `models`, for this README, I will assume that this model has been linked without changing its name.
-4. Import the model into MG5 `MG5_aMC>import model --modelname idm`
+4. Import the model into MG5 `MG5_aMC>import model idm --modelname`
     - Using the `--modelname` option informs MG5 to use the names for particles from the model